Marketing automation is the process that involves automating certain marketing actions and tasks with the help of software.

 Here is a complete guide on workflow automation for your small business.

 This is how marketing automation works.
-As for ways to automate marketing, you can do so by automating email marketing campaigns, social media marketing, and so on.
+As for ways to automate marketing, you can do so by automating email marketing campaigns, social media marketing, and artificial intelligence.

 The beauty of email marketing is that it is pretty easy to automate.